-- David Parker, Assistant Director for Facilities, Illini Union - Jeff Jobe, Building Service Worker, Illini Union - Seth Rients, Waste Research Specialist, Illinois Sustainable Technology Center - Shantanu Pai, Waste Research Specialist, Illinois Sustainable Technology Center
+- David Parker, Assistant Director for facilities, Illini Union - Jeff Jobe, Building Service Worker, Illini Union - Seth Rients, Waste Research Specialist, Illinois Sustainable Technology Center - Shantanu Pai, Waste Research Specialist, Illinois Sustainable Technology Center

-- There are two separate sets of staff that collect the waste in the building; the Illini Union Bookstore section has one team and there is a separate team for the suites on the upper levels. - Occupants in the suites indicated that a broader plastics recycling initiative would be received well. - The bookstore indicated that the paper dumpster is inadequately sized and source- separated paper often is disposed of in the dumpster. - Waste receptacles in the building lack uniform signage.
+- There are two separate sets of staff that collect the waste in the building; the Illini Bookstore section and a separate team for the suites on the upper levels. - Occupants in the suites indicated that a broader plastics recycling initiative would be received well. - The bookstore indicated that the paper dumpster is inadequately sized and source- separated paper often is disposed of in the dumpster. - Waste receptacles in the building lack uniform signage.

-Material Bin Size Bin Quantity Pickup Days Total Weekly Volume (CY) Note Landfill 30 CY 1 T Th 60 F&S diverts cardboard and blue recycling bags from stream Paper 2 CY 1 M W F 6 F&S collects both loose paper as well as shredder paper through this container.
+Material Bin Size Bin Pickup Days Total Weekly Note Quantity Volume (CY) Landfill 30 CY 1 T Th 60 F&S diverts cardboard and blue recycling bags from stream Paper 2 CY 1 MWF 6 F&S collects both loose paper as well as shredder paper through this container.
+3